Marketing strategies for small businesses

 Statistics aren’t encouraging either.
 Did you know that 20% of the small businesses fail in the first year, that the percentage grows to 30% in the second year?
 That in ten years, around 70% of small businesses no longer exist?

 This information can be scary, but no worries, there are different strategies you can use to make sure that your business will be a successful one.
 I’ll offer you 11 free marketing strategies for small businesses, which you can learn and apply yourself.
 Hopefully, you will find them useful.

 Searching for “marketing” on Google reveals the following definition: “the action or business of promoting and selling products or services, including market research and advertising.”

 Marketing is complex and there are different aspects to it.
 It is more than selling a product, it is about knowing your company, your customers, competition, and using that knowledge to steer your business in the right direction.

 Small business marketing is different because what works well for a large well-established company, does not work for a smaller one.

 First of all, a smaller business will have neither the manpower nor the larger company’s budget.
 Hiring specialists for different aspects of the job might not be viable.

 Chances are that you will have to take care of certain things yourself, at least until things start moving.
-You’ll need to be aware of all the constant changes involving your business to stay competitive.
+You’ll need to be aware of all the constant changes involving your business to stay competitive and avoid marketing mistakes.
 Luckily, nowadays, it is pretty easy to find proper sources of information: you can read online articles, watch videos, or read marketing books.
 Summer is around the corner, so here is one of our blog articles about great marketing books you can read.

 Secondly, you will have to spend lots of time promoting your business, find out more about your customers, and how to gain their trust.
 Marketing is often a trial and error situation, and that consumes time.